liferay/liferay-docs/devGuide/en/chapters/05-remote-services.markdown

 The `$user` variable holds the returned user object.
 You can reference the user's contact ID using the syntax `$user.contactId`.

-Next see how you can use nested service calls to join information from two related objects.
+Next, see how you can use nested service calls to join information from two related objects.

 #### Nesting Service Calls [](id=nesting-service-calls-in-json-liferay-portal-6-2-dev-guide-en)